Google kubernetes a retrospective

 1. BIOS/UEFI updates force key regeneration; must use fallback keys

-Mitigate risk by using real 2FA (authenticator app) and/or TPM/smartcard with frequent re-keying.
+Risk mitigation requires implementing true 2FA (authenticator app) and/or TPM/smartcard with frequent re-keying.

-Modern and fast travel.
+Modern and performant architecture.

 * NGINX (Ingress-NGINX)